Introduction

 To a layman, they might appear the same.
 However, upon digging deeper into the subtleties of these processes, it becomes quite clear that they represent distinctive stages of a larger risk management framework.

 Risk assessment acts as the beginning of the journey.
 Imagine you are about to go on a journey, and risk assessment is the stage where you spread your map on the table and scrutinize the terrain.
 Risk assessment lays the groundwork.
-It identifies and explores the range of possible threats and vulnerabilities that your organization may encounter.
-In other words, it's all about identifying what could possibly go wrong and recognizing the potential sources of danger.
+Risk assessment acts as the beginning of the journey.
+Imagine you are about to go on a journey, and risk assessment is the stage where you spread your map on the table and scrutinize the terrain.
+Risk assessment lays the groundwork.
+It is all about identifying what could possibly go wrong and recognizing the potential sources of danger.

 However, just recognizing the threats and vulnerabilities isn't enough.
 You've recognized that a mountain path may be risky, but you're yet to understand how risky, and what consequences it could potentially yield.
 This is where risk analysis comes into the picture.